 Record 186-79 Playoff 14-13 Stat Total Comp 6,125 Att.
 9,380 % 65.3 Yard 71,940 TD 539 INT 251 Rat.
 96.5 GWD 56 Rush 667 TD 18

 The first overall pick in the 1998 NFL Draft out of the University of Tennessee, Peyton Manning has garnered more accomplishments than any other quarterback in NFL history.
 In a storybook career that spanned 17 seasons between the Colts and Broncos, the future Hall of Famer won five NFL MVP trophies, the most of any player.
 He was named an All-Pro an impressive 10 times and was invited to the Pro Bowl in all but three of his seasons (14).
 Manning holds practically every major NFL passing record imaginable, both single-season and career.
-He is tied with Brett Favre for the most regular-season victories (186).
+He is second all time in career wins (regular season and postseason) with 200.
 He played in four Super Bowls, winning twice (XLI and 50), and was named MVP in leading the Colts to victory over the Bears in Super Bowl XLI.
 Manning is the epitome of elite in every sense of the word.
 He will forever be acknowledged for his high football IQ, relentless preparation, and immense character, both on and off the field.

 1. Tom Brady, 2000-Present

 After being selected 199th overall (sixth round) by the Patriots in the 2000 NFL Draft, no one could have ever imagined that Brady would go on to have one of the most decorated careers in NFL history.
-In Brady’s 15 seasons as the starting quarterback for New England, he has led the Patriots to an unprecedented 14 division titles, seven Super Bowls, and five world championships.
+In Brady’s 16 seasons as the starting quarterback for New England, he has led the Patriots to an unprecedented 15 division titles, eight Super Bowls, and five world championships.
 He has made more Super Bowl starts than any other quarterback in NFL history, and surpassed Joe Montana by winning his fourth Super Bowl MVP award in 2017.
-Brady’s extensive resume also includes two NFL MVP Awards (2007, '10), four All-Pro selections, and 12 trips to the Pro Bowl.
-He recently passed Peyton Manning to become the winningest quarterback in NFL history with 208 wins (regular season and postseason).
-Tom Terrific surely has a spot reserved in Canton, as he has now cemented his place as the greatest quarterback of all time.
+Brady’s extensive resume also includes three NFL MVP Awards (2007, '10, '17), five All-Pro selections, and 13 Pro Bowl invitations.
+The winningest quarterback in NFL history (223, regular season and postseason), Brady needs just 12 touchdown passes to become the third player with 500 in his career (Peyton Manning, Bret Favre).
+Tom Terrific surely has a spot reserved in Canton, as he has cemented his place as the greatest quarterback of all time.